 Tule River Bike Rodeos: Since the 2015 Public Participation Plan, one of the greatest TCAG successes has been the partnership with the Tule River Tribe for bike rodeos.
 For these events, TCAG mapped out bicycle courses complete with markings and signage to practice with live traffic on the main reservation roadway.
 Children ages 2 through 15 learned how to ride using hand signals, obeying traffic signs and practical bike safety habits in an area with limited active transportation infrastructure.
 The event was held in collaboration with Tule River Tribe Recreation Center staff, Tule River Police and Fire Department.
 All agencies set up stations to teach about safety and to encourage safe active transportation.
 Bike helmets and bike safety equipment were provided at the events by TCAG and generous community partner donations.
-Additionally, these bike rodeos led to TCAG participation in other Tule River reservation events.
+These bike rodeos led to TCAG participation in other Tule River reservation events.
+Additionally, TCAG has created a Public Participation plan to specifically address the needs of Tule River Tribe.
+To view this plan, visit https://tularecog.org/tcag/planning/public-participation-plan/.